A whitepaper for AI engineers

 The transformation-layer analogy, in full

 The shape of this category is easiest to read by reference to what dbt did for analytics.
-The two situations rhyme closely enough that the analogy actually informs the strategy.
+The two situations rhyme.

-Before dbt, the analytics workflow inside most companies was a swamp.
+Before dbt, analytics inside most companies was a swamp.
 Analysts wrote SQL directly against raw warehouse tables.
-The same business metric was defined three different ways in three different dashboards.
-There were no tests, no version control, no documentation, no shared semantics.
-Smart analysts shipped reports that contradicted each other and nobody could tell which one was right.
+The same metric was defined three ways in three dashboards.
+No tests, no version control, no shared semantics.
+Reports contradicted each other and nobody could tell which one was right.

-dbt did not store the data.
-The data lived in Snowflake, BigQuery, Redshift. dbt did not visualize the data either.
-That was Looker, Tableau, Mode.
+dbt did not store the data (Snowflake, BigQuery, Redshift did) or visualize it (Looker, Tableau, Mode did).
 What dbt did was sit between the warehouse and the BI tools and turn raw tables into a tested, modular, version-controlled, documented schema.
 It compiled SQL, ran tests, generated lineage, and handed the BI tools a clean, governed thing to read.
-The category dbt sits in is called the transformation layer of the modern data stack, and dbt is the product that defined it.
+The category is called the transformation layer of the modern data stack, and dbt defined it.

 It worked.
 Forty thousand companies run dbt in production.
-The analytics engineer job title exists because of it.
-The category went from "a script Tristan Handy wrote" to a billion-dollar company in roughly seven years, and Coalesce, SQLMesh, and a half-dozen others built around the same idea.
+The analytics-engineer job title exists because of it. dbt went from "a script Tristan Handy wrote" to a billion-dollar company in seven years, with Coalesce, SQLMesh, and others built around the same idea.

 The first is that the inputs are not just SQL.
-They include unstructured documents, conversations, semi-structured tickets, code, calendar events, and whatever else carries meaning inside a company.
+They include documents, conversations, tickets, code, calendar events, and whatever else carries meaning inside a company.
 A constructor has to handle a much wider class of source material than dbt ever did.
-This is also why LLM-assisted extraction is necessary in a way it was not for dbt: deterministic parsers cannot make sense of a Slack thread the way a model can.
+This is also why LLM-assisted extraction is necessary in a way it was not for dbt: a deterministic parser cannot make sense of a Slack thread the way a model can.

 The second is that the consumer is not a BI tool but an agent that can act.
 The agent is faster than a human analyst and worse-calibrated.
 Bad analytics produces a wrong number on a dashboard that someone might catch.
-Bad context produces a wrong action that an agent takes against a real system before anyone notices.
-Same architectural shape, much higher operational stakes.
+Bad context produces a wrong action against a real system before anyone notices.
+Same shape, much higher stakes.

 Why now